JohnAlbin/zen-style-guide/css/README.txt

 - If you aren't using this sub-theme while doing wireframes of your site's functionality, you can remove wireframes.css from your sub-theme's .info file and delete the file as well.
+- One is just a print stylesheet!

-That leaves just 13 CSS files.
-(Okay, still quite a few, but better than 23.)
+That leaves just 11 CSS files.
+(Okay, still quite a few, but better than 22.)

 Why not just one stylesheet?